Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 $ touch func_main.py
 ```

-ML Lambda communicates with the model via [TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto) messages.
+Serving communicates with the model via [TensorProto](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/tf/tensor.proto) messages.
 For Python models if you want to perform some transformation on the received TensorProto message you have to retrieve its content, make an action with it and pack the result back to the TensorProto message.
-To do that you have to define a funciton, that will be invoked everytime ML Lambda handles a request and passes it to the model.
+To do that you have to define a funciton, that will be invoked everytime Serving handles a request and passes it to the model.
 Inside the funciton you have to call a `predict` (or similiar) method of your model and return your predictions.

 ```python
 import numpy as np